HackYourFuture/React/week1/README.md

 The navigation bar in the image is made up of 7 instances of the same component, let's call it `NavbarItem`.
 We make sure we know what the content is of each instance: in this case the names for each page in the website.
 And then we just pass those values to each instance.

+Essentially, a component is a custom HTML element that we define ourselves.

 Learn more by going through the following resources:

 - [ReactJS Component LifeCycle](https://www.youtube.com/watch?v=3EbYJrAOpUs)